BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 <br></br>
-### Name, Namespace, Modifiers and Containing Types
+### Name, Namespace, Modifiers, Containing Types and Generic

-The class name, type, namespace and containing types are given with partial class under the [ServiceProviderAttribute](TypeTables.md#serviceproviderattribute).
+The class name, type, namespace, containing types and type parameters are given with partial class under the [ServiceProviderAttribute](TypeTables.md#serviceproviderattribute).
 The modifiers are also inferred from the class definition.

 ```csharp